dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 If you restart your app now (`npm start`) and hit the *Start Game* button, you will see flying objects moving from top to bottom in the SVG canvas.
 Also, you will notice that your game creates new flying object after the existing ones reach the bottom of this canvas.

 ![Using CSS animation with React](https://cdn.auth0.com/blog/aliens-go-home/flying-objects-moving.png)

+{% include tweet_quote.html quote_text="Using CSS animations with React is easy and increases your app's performance." %}

 ## Conclusion and Next Steps